 Riding Distance – Be realistic with your destination.
 Riding while fatigued because you had committed to the end-of-day destination can be exhausting and dangerous.
 Plan your routes and distances accordingly, so you don’t have to scramble to stay awake and keep going each night.

 - You don’t run a marathon without preparing for it, and so you shouldn’t try to ride long distances without preparation either.
 Riding for an extended period continuously requires muscle movement and quick mental faculties to deal with the changing landscape.
 Consider an exercise routine focused on building muscle endurance (less weight and more repetitions for less muscle fatigue.)

 - Adjust your diet, if necessary.
 Cheeseburgers and fries are delicious, but they don’t refuel you with clean energy for your body to use for hours.
 Focus on protein and fiber instead of heavy carbs.
-Pick up a book or download a few videos on how endurance athletes eat as they prepare for their next event and perhaps you should mimic their eating habits as best to your ability.
+Pick up a book or download a few videos on how endurance athletes eat as they prepare for their next event, and perhaps you should mimic their eating habits to the best of your ability.

-- Take several shorter trips with all the gear you intend on bringing with you.
-This will give you the opportunity to feel the difference in balance and weight of the motorcycle.
+- Take several shorter trips with all the gear you intend to bring with you.
+This will allow you to feel the difference in the balance and weight of the motorcycle.
 You’ll either discover that you need more than you thought, or you overpacked and didn’t use half your gear.

-If you have a paper map, make a simple copy and outline your route with the dates you intend to be there at each location.
+- If you have a paper map, make a simple copy, and outline your route with the dates you intend to be there at each location.
 It’s comforting to know that someone knows your whereabouts when you check in.
-There are also GPS tracking applications for your cell phone for your loved ones to locate you, as long as your phone is turned on.
-This can also be a great tool for other riders in your group to check-in on your whereabouts in case someone falls behind.
+There are also GPS tracking applications for your loved ones to locate you as long as your phone is turned on.
+This can also be an excellent tool for other riders in your group to check in on your whereabouts in case someone falls behind.

 Packing for success on a long distance ride involves the right gear for the right situation.